Volunteer with us!

 Domus works with all types and sizes of groups from 4 to 200.
 We offer a menu of activities aligned to your needs, mission, and resources.
 Projects can be identified and coordinated within as little as two weeks.
 Spring and fall are great times to get your group out of the office and engaging in team-building while you help the kids of Domus.
 Research shows robust workplace community engagement builds loyalty to one’s employer and makes for happier employees–a win-win for all!

 Mentoring is the highest calling for a Domus volunteer.
 A successful match has been shown to improve a mentee’s grades, attendance, and relationships with peers, other adults and family members.
 It is often one of the most meaningful relationships in a mentor’s life as well.
 At Domus we approach our young people’s needs holistically, focusing on their social and emotional issues as well as academics.
-Using a best-practice model as defined by the Governor’s Prevention Partnership, the Domus Mentoring Program is able to take advantage of Domus family and education advocates.
+Using the Governor’s Prevention Partnership Best Practices Model, the Domus Mentoring Program is able to take advantage of Domus family and education advocates.
 Because of their intimate knowledge of the mentee’s circumstances, they act as the liaison for the mentor, mentee, and parent; guide goal setting; and are available to address concerns or challenges throughout the relationship.
 Domus mentors support children in elementary and middle school.
-Interested in the Mentoring Program?
 Check out the flyer HERE.

-– Only one hour a week (four hours a month) for one school year
+– One hour a week (four hours a month) for one school year

-– 5-hour training is mandatory.
+– 5-hour training.
 In addition, ongoing training and networking opportunities are offered.

 For more information or to volunteer, email Julia Wade or call her at (203) 249-4110.